egozed/iClebo_O5-Scripts/FactoryReset/README.md

  >script from record.out will be started, so all settings(map, zones, shedule, wifi...) will be clear.

- >when working of script is end - you will see C7 error.
+ >when working of script is start - you will see C7 error.

  >!wait about 2-3 minute!...